-Where did this interest in opera and classical music, especially the classical musician, originate?
+Where did this interest in opera and classical music originate?

 It started… well, with Martha.
 Martha’s an expert in 18th century opera; it’s her field… Mozart and the castrati… She’s written three big books and won a bunch of book awards now.
 She introduced me to classical music twenty years ago.
 Since then, I’ve been listening to opera, just amazed sometimes.
 The first time I heard Verdi, I was amazed.
 But I started to feel trapped by the harmonic language of jazz.
 It’s very specific, very strict.
 So I went to a friend of ours – whom she’s out with tonight, in fact – Shulamit Ran.
 She’s a great composer.
 She’s won a Pulitzer prize and everything.
 I went to her for a few harmony lessons and she taught me – it was like a magic key that she gave me – she taught me how to break apart or break away from that very strict harmonic system of jazz.

 Since then, it’s been crazy.
 I mean, even on Smash, a lot of those things are stepping outside of the normal jazz harmonic system.
 You can see that influence starting very early on in pieces like “The Wind Song”.
 Some of those chords I go to on the bridge are not jazz.
 You would not expect them to happen.
 Way back in “Morpheus” – that was 1993, when I won that Guggenheim fellowship – I started stepping outside.
 And for “Morpheus” I used Schumman.